 Rule 2: It’s always taller than it looks

-Reflecting on a trip he took in Tibet back in 2005, Soren remembers one traveller’s reaction in particular.
-He was on route to Cho Oyu with a group of fairly experienced climbers and once they hopped out of the truck he noticed the blood drain from one person’s face, floored by the enormity of the peak.
+Reflecting on a trip he took to Tibet back in 2005, Soren remembers one traveller’s reaction in particular.
+He was en route to Cho Oyu with a group of fairly experienced climbers and once they hopped out of the truck he noticed the blood drain from one person’s face, floored by the enormity of the peak.